esmeralday/esmeralday.github.io/index.md

 ```

-The full code for this scene can be found at: [Link](https://github.com/SofaDefrost/SoftRobots/blob/master/docs/tutorials/FirstSteps/firststeps-tuto.pyscn)
+The full code for this scene can be found on the [Defrost robotics github](https://github.com/SofaDefrost/SoftRobots/blob/master/docs/tutorials/FirstSteps/firststeps-tuto.pyscn).